[Last updated 29th December, 2018]

 It’s typically used as a marker of thyroid health, but what are normal TSH levels?

-This article explores what your TSH levels should be and how it relates to hypothyroidism.
+This article explores what your levels should be and how it relates to hypothyroidism.

 What is TSH?